mhill10/SalonSolutions/README.md

 Lastly, these softwares, although they may help with scheduling and financial forecasting, are not structured in a way to maximally promote the financial goals of the Salon Owners/Stylists.
-Ideally, such software would guide would-be Salon Guests to select appointment times that not only are convenient for said guest, but that also serve to strategically benefit the stylists earning potential that day (per preferences/goals specified in the back-end of the application).
+Ideally, such software would guide would-be Salon Salons to select appointment times that not only are convenient for said salon, but that also serve to strategically benefit the stylists earning potential that day (per preferences/goals specified in the back-end of the application).

 For example, if the most lucrative service a stylist offers is a "Foil-Color-Cut" which takes a